Frequently Asked Questions

-Frequently Asked Questions**

->

-> - Child and Family Services (Child Protection)
+- Child and Family Services (Child Protection)

->

-> ICM provides a modern technology platform and tools for workers in the Ministries of Social Development and Social Innovation (SDSI) and Children and Family Development (MCFD).
-The $182-million ICM system has been implemented over six years.
+ICM provides a modern technology platform and tools for workers in the Ministries of Social Development and Social Innovation (SDSI) and Children and Family Development (MCFD).
+The ICM system was implemented over five years.

->

-> Who is using the Integrated Case Management system?
+Who is using the Integrated Case Management system?

->

-> The ministries of Social Development and Social Innovation, Children and Family Development, and Technology, Innovation and Citizens’ Services are working together on the Integrated Case Management (ICM) system.
+Staff at the ministries of Social Development and Social Innovation, and Children and Family Development, are using the Integrated Case Management (ICM) system.
 These two ministries together spend more than $3.8 billion a year on key social programs.